torchbox/wagtailsurveys/README.md

-# wagtailsurveys
+# Wagtailsurveys

-A module for Wagtail that provides ability to build polls and surveys.
+A module for Wagtail which provides the ability to build polls and surveys.

 ## How to install